Case Study 50: Hearing room updates

 While acknowledging that the detail is still limited, all strongly support a national redress scheme in which all the states participate.

-Sr Berneice Loch described the relationship between the Institute and Mercy Education Ltd, the PJP responsible for running Mercy schools in Australia; and the involvement of lay men and women in the work of the order.
-She outlined the Institute’s responses to the Royal Commission Case Study which examined the St Joseph’s Orphanage at Neerkol, including in relation to professional standards, archive management and the work of MacKillop Family Services in particular.
+Sr Berneice Loch described the relationship between the Institute and Mercy Education Ltd, which is responsible for running Mercy schools in Australia; and the involvement of lay men and women in the work in the schools.
+She outlined the Institute’s responses to the Royal Commission Case Study which examined the St Joseph’s Orphanage at Neerkol.
+She also spoke about archive management and the work of MacKillop Family Services in particular.
 She outlined recent efforts to streamline professional standards practices across the Institute, including the design and rollout of a new training package.
 Sr Loch said the history is deeply shameful and a matter of huge regret.
-Sr Loch agreed that physically abusive practices perpetrated on novices in the novitiate appears to have played a part in the physical abuse later perpetrated by some in the order.

 Br Peter Clinch talked about the formation of the PJP now responsible for schools, Edmund Rice Education Australia and its relationship with the Province; existing governance arrangements, including the participation of lay and religious; and the relationship with various diocesan catholic education offices and commissions.